zzzprojects/EntityFramework-Extensions/docs2/pages/documentations/options-summary/include-graph.md

 There is currently no known issue about this technic, but we prefer to force people to understand that some unsafe code is currently done under the hood by our library.

 ### Why is IncludeGraph not compatible with BulkDelete?
-For security purpose, we prefer to force people to delete their entities.
-We currently have no plan to support it.
+For security purposes, we prefer to force people to delete their entities.
+We currently have no plans to support it.

 {% include section-faq-end.html %}